A place in the past and a stake in the future

 - 2017 nuclear engineering doctoral graduate Tommy Holschuh was awarded the Idaho National Laboratory’s (INL) Deslonde de Boisblanc distinguished postdoctoral appointment.

 - 2010 radiation health physics graduate Erienne Kriesch was in the first group of women to serve onboard a U.S. Navy submarine.
-She is currently a submarine warfare instructor and assistant professor of naval cience at The Ohio State University.

 - The nation's largest health physics program by number of graduates

 - #11 nuclear engineering program in the nation

 - NuScale Power—the first company to ever submit a small modular reactor design certification application to the Nuclear Regulatory Commission—was launched out of NSE research in the early 2000s.